PatrikSalvet/Calibration_function/README.md

 └── Main_Run_Function.ipynb
 ```

-* `package/`: This contains the core Python modules.
+* `package/`: Contains the core Python modules.
   * `KHPS2_calculation.py`: Orchestrates the overall KHPS2 calculation and optimization pipeline, calling other functions as needed.
   * `KHPS2_function.py`: Defines the residual function for the KHPS2 criterion, used by the optimization algorithm.
   * `KHPS2_plotting.py`: Handles the 3D visualization of the fracture locus and experimental data.
   * `Locus_calculation.py`: Implements the mathematical formulas for calculating the cut-off stress triaxiality and fracture strain based on the KHPS2 criterion.
   * `Main_workflow.py`: Contains the `run_khps2_analysis` function which acts as a wrapper to execute the entire analysis pipeline, integrating calculations and plotting.
 * `Main_Run_Function.ipynb`:  The central control script for the entire analysis workflow.
 This Jupyter Notebook defines all input parameters and configuration settings, orchestrates the execution of the calibration and plotting functions from the package, and displays the final results.
-Call help() for more detailed information on any of the functions.
+<br>Call help() for more detailed information on any of the functions.

 ## Mathematical Formulation of KHPS2
-The KHPS2 ductile fracture criterion is defined by the following equation for the equivalent plastic strain at fracture ($\epsilon_f$):
+The KHPS2 ductile fracture criterion is defined by the following equation for the equivalent plastic strain at fracture:
 ![KHPS2 fracture strain formula](images/KHPS2_Formula_1.png)<br>
 <br>where:
   * $\eta$ is the stress triaxiality.
-  * $ξ$ is the normalized third invariant of the deviatoric stress.
+  * $ξ$ is normalized third invariant of the deviatoric stress.
-  * $G_1, G_2, G_3, G_4, G_5, G_6$ are the unknown material parameters that are calibrated by this tool.
+  * $G_1, G_2, G_3, G_4, G_5, G_6$ are unknown material parameters calibrated by this tool.
   * $\eta_c$ represents cut-off stress triaxiality defined as:

 <br>![KHPS2 cut off stress triaxiality formula](images/KHPS2_Formula_2.png)